Circa 2010

 You may look at two individuals and say, "What is the difference between them?
 They both have two legs, two arms, 10 fingers and 10 toes, two eyes and a nose etc. so why do you say they are different?"

 They are different in how they use those limbs; they are different in how they see things.
-In order to understand the difference you must see them in action.
+In order to understand the difference, you must see them in action.
 Seeing a photograph will not give you the answer.

 Jujitsu has wonderful techniques.
-I must say there are many different schools of jujitsu and one can not lump them all together, some are more flowing, others practice their techniques more like kata; pre-arranged choreographed robot like movements.
+I must say there are many different schools of jujitsu and one cannot lump them all together, some are more flowing, others practice their techniques more like kata, pre-arranged choreographed robot-like movements.

-Nonetheless, they are more about technique than attitude, they have lost much of their vitality and many many of the techniques are very difficult, if not impossible, to apply in street like situations where one is nervous, tired, or over powered.
+Nonetheless, they are more about technique than attitude, they have lost much of their vitality and many many of the techniques are very difficult, if not impossible, to apply in street like situations where one is nervous, tired, or overpowered.
 Herein lays the main difference, in my humble opinion.

 We apply Jujitsu concepts all the time, but we do not depend upon Jujitsu techniques.
 We do not depend upon wrist locks but only use them when the opportunity presents itself and even then only as a bonus.
 I am about 6 feet tall, and in fairly good shape and have lots of training under my belt and I cannot get some Jujitsu techniques to work on non-cooperative partners.
 So how on earth can you rely upon that on the street?

 If you cannot see the difference between Krav Maga and Jujitsu you probably have no concept of what a real fight is like.
-If you cannot see the difference between them you are like an alien who looks at two photographs of human beings and cannot understand why there would be a difference between the two.
+If you cannot see the difference between them you are like an alien who looks at two photographs of human beings and cannot understand why there would be any difference between the two.

 Wake up man and smell the coffee before someone spills it on you.